orthros/englando-bot/README.md

 # englando-bot

-Inspired by the !englando command on Elajjaz's twitch stream.
+Inspired by the `!englando` command on [Elajjaz's](https://www.twitch.tv/elajjaz) Twitch stream.

-Elajjaz lives in Sweden and streams for an international audeince regularly.
+Elajjaz lives in Sweden, and streams for an international audeince regularly.
 Due to the number of languages spoken by his viewers, he has created an "english only" rule in chat.
-If users find people chatting in a language other than english, they can enter the "!englando" command which will cause Nightbot to say
+If users find people chatting in a language other than english, they can enter the `!englando` command which will cause [Nightbot](https://beta.nightbot.tv/) to say :

 ```
 englando in chat, pls FeelsBlyatMan
 ```

-Inspired by this, I thought with some decent data sanaization, a list of most commonly used words and some help from Google, we could write a bot to detect if a user is speaking a language other than English, and notify them.
+Inspired by this, I thought with some decent data sanaization, a list of most commonly used words, and some help from Google, we could write a bot to detect if a user is speaking a language other than English, and notify them.

 ## Challenges